novica/cvnn/novica-nakov-cv.rst

 **June 2004 - December 2004**

 Worked on the deployment and testing of the e-University software for the European Credit Transfer System at the Faculty of Philosophy at Ss.
 Cyril and Methodius University in Skopje.
+Provided training for employees of the Faculty's Student Services.

 Non-Paid Work Experience
 ------------------------